SwedbankPay/developer.swedbankpay.com/_includes/payment-order-afd.md

 {% include alert-agreement-required.md %}

-Automated Fuel Dispenser (AFD) payments is a purchase where the user request an authorization for a fuel transaction for an automatic fuel dispenser.
+An Automated Fuel Dispenser (AFD) payment is a purchase where the user requests an authorization transaction for an automatic fuel dispenser.
 The request contains the maximum purchase amount, but the issuer can reply with a partial approval to lower the maximum purchase amount.
 This can be used to stop the fuel dispension at the maximum price.

 The only supported use case is automated fuel dispensers.
 To be able to verify this, it is required that the Merchant Category Code `mcc` is passed in the request under `PayeeInfo`.
 This feature is only supported with the
 `Purchase` operation.
-This feature is not supported with order items.
+This feature is not supported with [order items][order-items].
 By default the available instruments and card types will be limited to those which support AFD payments.
-To enable more options for the end user, pass inn `restrictedToAfdInstruments` with the value `false`.
+To enable other payment options for the end user, pass inn `restrictedToAfdInstruments` with the value `false`.
 See the abbreviated example below on how to implement AFD payments by setting the `generateAfdPayment` to `true`.

 {:.code-view-header}